How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 Standing-Forward-Bend

-• Straighten the legs, and fold forward at the hips.
+• Straighten your legs and fold forward at the hips.

-• Lower the arms placing the palms on the floor beside the feet.
+• Lower your arms, placing your palms on the floor beside your feet.

-• The head hangs down and the abdomen rests over the thighs.
+• Let your head hang down and allow your abdomen to rest over your thighs.

-• Finally, place the forehead over the shins inverting the upper body fully slightly bending the elbows.
+• Bring your forehead towards your shins, fully inverting the upper body while slightly bending your elbows.

 4. Half Forward Bend (Ardha Uttanasana)